-Autumn is the season for pumpkin spice everything!
-Get ready for your happy fall baking marathon with rich spices and warm goodies with this simple recipe for your own homemade spice blend.
-When pumpkin season hits, I love using this mixture for everything from pumplin spice lattes, Pumpkin Porridge with Maple Pecan Syrup (a great keto and low-FODMAP breakfast) to keto pumpkin pie – a traditional Thanksgiving dessert staple.
-And, don't forget it's perfect for a FODMAP-friendly Pumpkin Bread that is low-carb and keto.
+When pumpkin season hits, I love using this mixture for everything from pumpkin spice lattes, Pumpkin Porridge with Chia Seeds (a great keto and low-FODMAP breakfast) to keto pumpkin pie – a traditional Thanksgiving dessert staple.
+And, don't forget it's perfect for a FODMAP-friendly Pumpkin Bread made with almond flour and is deliciously low-carb keto.

 What is pumpkin pie spice?